GBirkel/ljdump/README.md

 ## How to use ##

-__To get the full archive of a very large journal, you may need to run the script a few times in a row, until it says there are no new changes.__
+__To get the full archive of a very large journal, you may need to run the script multiple times, until it says there are no new changes.__  Take note of the `--max` command line argument (described below) which can be used to speed this up.

 ### Windows ###